muglug/php-rfcs/0000-noreturn-type.md

 ### Allowed return types when a function always throws

-Since `noreturn` is a subtype of all other types, a function that _could_ be annotated with `noreturn` can still safely be annotated with a typehint:
+Since `noreturn` is a subtype of all other types, a function that _could_ be annotated with `noreturn` can still safely be annotated with another return type:

 ```php
 function doFoo(): int